GoogleCloudPlatform/cloud-builders-community/skaffold/README.md

 ## Building this builder

-To build this builder, run the following command in this directory.
+To build this builder and push the resulting image to the Container Registry in your project, run the following command in this directory:

     $ gcloud container builds submit . --config=cloudbuild.yaml